karmab/kcli/doc/index.rst

 -  pool: your default storageclass. can also be set as blank, if no storage class should try to bind pvcs
--  host: the node to use for tunneling to reach ssh (and consoles).
-If running on openshift, this is evaluated from your current context
+-  host: the node to use for tunneling to reach ssh (and consoles)
--  usecloning: whether pvcs for templates will be cloned by the underlying storageclass.
-Defaults to false, so pvcs are manually copied under the hood launching a specific copy pod.
+-  cdi: whether pvcs for templates will be cloned by cdi component.
+   Defaults to False, so pvcs are manually copied under the hood launching a specific copy pod.
 -  tags: additional tags to put to all created vms in their *nodeSelector*.
 Can be further indicated at profile or plan level in which case values are combined.
 This provides an easy way to force